 Manuel Antonio National Park is a popular spot in Costa Rica for first-time and return visitors.
 It’s for good reason, too!
 The 3-square-mile park is situated along the Pacific Ocean and has an abundance of rainforest, beaches, and wildlife.
 The combination creates a lush green backdrop hiding hundreds of animal species overlooking expansive, blue ocean vistas.

-As you plan your Costa Rican itinerary, make time to explore all the Manuel Antonio area has to offer!
+As you plan your Costa Rican itinerary, make time to explore all the things to do in Manuel Antonio.
+(For example, zip lining in Costa Rica Manuel Antonio was the best place to zip line.
+Just saying!)

 How to Spend a Fantastic Day in